 Yes, a client may even demand an in-person meeting with a coach.
-Face to face sessions may not be feasible at times and are even costlier than online ones.
+Face to face sessions may not be feasible at times and are even more costly than online ones.

-During each session a records the important learnings, challenges faced and new strategies.
-After the session coach mails this document to the client for better execution.
+During each session, record the important learnings, challenges faced, and new strategies.
+After the session, the coach mails this document to the client for better execution.

 How Many Parenting Coaching Sessions Does It Take To See Change?

-On an average, a client must take at least 6-7 sessions to achieve substantial results.
+On average, a client must take at least 6-7 sessions to achieve substantial results.

-Most parent coaches sign off an agreement to ensure commitment from their clients.
+Most parent coaches sign off on an agreement to ensure commitment from their clients.
 A client may demand additional sessions if needed.

 A client needs to feel confident enough to handle his/ her child’s issues independently.
-It is only then one can decide to forgo the coaching support.
+Only then can one decide to forgo the coaching support.

 Who can attend the session?

-A client can attend the session along with one’s spouse and child.
+A client can attend the session along with their spouse and child.
 The presence of a child will make it easier for a coach to assess the situation/problem.
-This is beneficial for first 1-2 sessions, post that it is no longer necessary.
+This is beneficial for the first 1-2 sessions, after that, it is no longer necessary.

 Our investigation demonstrated that, for later sessions, it is better that only a client attends the session.
 This is because a parenting coach only works on client specific goals and issues.

 Any additional support?

-You have to be available over phone or email to offer guidance in between the sessions.
-It may happen that a client may face a problem out of the blue, which may need your expert advice.
+You have to be available by phone or email to offer guidance in between the sessions.
+It may happen that a client may face a problem out of the blue that requires your expert advice.

-It is important for a client for having a coach who is approachable.
+It is important for a client to have a coach who is approachable.
 This is why most successful parenting coaches have an agile response system.

 How Much Does A Parenting Coach Earn?

-Salary of a parenting coach is not fixed and varies as per your brand value.
+The salary of a parenting coach is not fixed and varies as per your brand’s value.

 Our findings show that top parenting coaches earn over $50,000 a year.
 While a mediocre coach can easily make around $36,000.